ipython-contrib/jupyter_contrib_nbextensions/README.md

 Notebook extension structure
 ============================

-The nbextensions are stored each as a separate subdirectory of `src/jupyter_contrib_nbextensions/nbextensions` Each notebook extension typically has it's own directory containing:
+The nbextensions are stored in the repository each as a separate subdirectory of `src/jupyter_contrib_nbextensions/nbextensions`.

+Each notebook extension typically has its own directory named after the extension, containing:

- * `thisextension/main.js` - javascript implementing the extension
+ * `thisextension/thisextension.js` - javascript implementing the nbextension
+ * `thisextension/thisextension.yml` - file describing the nbextension to the `jupyter_nbextensions_configurator` server extension
- * `thisextension/main.css` - optional CSS
+ * `thisextension/thisextension.css` - optional CSS file, which may be loaded by the javascript
- * `thisextension/readme.md` - readme file describing the extension in markdown format
+ * `thisextension/README.md` - readme file describing the nbextension in markdown format

- * `thisextension/config.yaml` - file describing the extension to the `jupyter_nbextensions_configurator` server extension
+For further details, see [the documentation at jupyter-contrib-nbextensions.readthedocs.io](http://jupyter-contrib-nbextensions.readthedocs.io/en/latest/internals.html).

 Changes
 =======